wunderdogsw/clojureworkshop/README.md

 * PostgreSQL http://www.postgresql.org/
     * `brew install postgresql`

+Virtual machine provides JDK 8, Postgres DB and Leiningen.
+Leiningen must be installed to the host machine anyway.

 #### IDEs + extensions
+This guide is made with IDEA + Cursive in mind, but you are free to choose your favorite IDE.

 * IntelliJ IDEA + Cursive https://cursiveclojure.com/
 * Eclipse + Counterclockwise http://doc.ccw-ide.org/
 * Emacs + CIDER https://github.com/clojure-emacs/cider